Your privacy is important

 In relation to employee records:

-Outward Looking will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.
+LCP Global will use personal information it collects from you for the primary purpose of collection, and for such other secondary purposes that are related to the primary purpose of collection and reasonably expected, or to which you have consented.

 Before any of your personal information is used for reporting to your corporate employer or for leadership research, it will be de-identified and edited to ensure your identity cannot be directly or indirectly established at any time.